 End of the Year Activities for the Classroom: Nonfiction Articles

 Use nonfiction articles to create short, engaging assignments for students.
 I have students complete a close reading on a nonfiction article followed up with collaborative discussions and activities.
-I typically use articles that students find mysteries or that are relatable to them such as: “Minecraft”, “Murder He Wrote”, “Dead Mountain”, “Fright White”, “Barbie’s New Body”, and others.
+I typically use articles that students find mysteries or that are relatable to them such as: “Minecraft”, “Murder He Wrote”, “Dead Mountain”, “Fright White”, “Barbie’s New Body”, (Full lessons on Teachers Pay Teachers) and others.
 Once they complete an independent close reading on the article, they work in pairs or threes to discuss a controversial question about the article, and complete a collaborative activity.
 We then finish by sharing out our ideas and opinions at the end.

 Short Films and Theme